nzfeng/crossword-dataset/README.md

 * At this stage, I manually went through the entire list of entries I had at this point, again -- to remove bad entries I had missed the first time around, and to add compelling derivatives and phrases based on the entries I had collected.
 Especially with less free time around this time, this step took another 2 months or so.
 * TODO: Re-go through Broda lists, oed_updates, earlier wordnet lists.
 * I've also added any random words/phrases that came to me, or that I encounter in daily life that I thought would make a good entry.
+* TODO: Missed a lot of plurals in the earlier parts of the main list

 I thought about adding syntactic/semantic tags to entries, and possibly putting them in a database, although that won't happen without other people to help :wink:.
 On the other hand, I'm also not convinced that this will provide much more benefit relative to the effort this would require, so I'm not planning to do this any time soon.